HarwinBorger/SpaceFramework/docs/typography/font-classes.md

 **Mixin:** `@include font-size-classes()`

-If the font-size classes are not generated, then use the mixin to output the classes.
+Use the mixin to output the classes when font-size classes are not generated

+---
 ## Custom classes
 You can change the font-presets to your needs.
 Which we explain in the [font-preset](settings/font-presets) article.